Frequently Asked Questions

 Does my child need to have been in a Montessori program to transfer to the Elementary program?

-We accept students without previous experience in a Montessori classroom.
+We accept students without previous experience in a Montessori classroom on a case by case basis.
 Typically students who are able to adapt more readily to the independent learning style have an easier transition.

 What happens to my child after completing the Primary Program?